Vuizur/ruwiktionary-htmldump-parser/README.md

 # Russian Wiktionary HTML dump parser

-This parses the Russian entries of the Russian Wiktionary using the HTML dump that can be found [here](https://dumps.wikimedia.org/other/enterprise_html/) into a JSON file.
+This parses the Russian entries of the Russian Wiktionary using the HTML dump that can be found [here](https://dumps.wikimedia.org/other/enterprise_html/) into a JSON file and into dictionaries for ebook readers.

 At the end the output looks like this:
 ```